History of Silver Alert in Timeline

 Silver Alert

-2003: Governor Pataki vetoes Silver Alert legislation
+2003: Veto of Silver Alert legislation in New York

 April 2004: Disappearance of Mattie Moore

-In April 2004, Mattie Moore, a 68-year-old Atlanta resident with Alzheimer's disease, disappeared, prompting increased efforts to locate missing seniors in Georgia.
+In April 2004, Mattie Moore, a 68-year-old Atlanta resident with Alzheimer's disease, disappeared, prompting increased public efforts to locate missing seniors in Georgia.

-In December 2005, Oklahoma State Representative Fred Perry announced his intention to introduce a Silver Alert, which he called "AMBER Alert for seniors".
+In December 2005, Oklahoma state Representative Fred Perry announced his intention to introduce a program called "Silver Alert," which he described as an "AMBER Alert for seniors."

 In March 2006, the Oklahoma House of Representatives passed H.R.
 1075, a resolution calling for a Silver Alert system to find missing seniors.

-October 2008: Florida's Silver Alert program initiated
+October 2008: Initiation of Silver Alert program in Florida

-2008: North Carolina Silver Alert results
+2008: Silver Alerts in North Carolina

 April 2009: Silver Alert program permanently established in Oklahoma